Pyridoxine 5-dehydrogenase

-Thus, the two substrates of this enzyme are pyridoxine and acceptor, whereas its two products are isopyridoxal and reduced acceptor.
+The two substrates of this enzyme are pyridoxine and an electron acceptor.
+Its products are isopyridoxal and the corresponding reduced acceptor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with other acceptors.
 The systematic name of this enzyme class is pyridoxine:acceptor 5-oxidoreductase.
 Other names in common use include pyridoxal-5-dehydrogenase, pyridoxol 5-dehydrogenase, pyridoxin 5-dehydrogenase, pyridoxine dehydrogenase, pyridoxine 5'-dehydrogenase, and pyridoxine:(acceptor) 5-oxidoreductase.
 This enzyme participates in vitamin B_{6} metabolism.
 It has 2 cofactors: FAD, and PQQ.